aretecode/konsilos/README.md

 ## Deploying:

-Follow the guide here: http://meteortips.com/deployment-tutorial/digitalocean-part-1/

-In short:

-First time, installing mup and configuring it:

-1. `npm i -g mup`
-2. `mkdir .deploy && cd .deploy && mup init`
+Deploy workflow created based in [this guide](http://meteortips.com/deployment-tutorial/digitalocean-part-1/).

-Subsequent times, deploying the app:
+Deploying the app:

-1. `mup setup`
-2. `meteor npm install`
+1. `npm run mup setup` (only if server configuration has changed)
+2. `npm i --production` (only if production dependencies have changed)
-3. `mup deploy`
+3. `npm run mup deploy`

 ## Testing: